16 Surprising Things You Never Knew About the Emmy Awards

 The Emmy statuette is modeled after a TV engineer’s wife

 Emmy Award founder Syd Cassyd rejected 47 design proposals for the Emmy’s famous statuette before he finally settled on the one we all know and love today.
 The design featured a woman with wings to represent the arts, holding an atom to symbolize the sciences.
 Louis McManus, a television engineer and the design’s creator, had modeled the figure after his wife.
-Find out why the Oscar is a statue of a gold man, too.

 A ventriloquist won the very first Emmy